bevyengine/rfcs/rfcs/yy-services.md

 This design pattern also cuts down on the boilerplate that users need to write for dealing with asynchronous programming.
 They will no longer need to write any system whose entire job is to poll for tasks that are running inside of task pools.
 Instead usages of task pools can be written more ergonomically as services.

+### Service Descriptions
+In the proposal, generic descriptions are stored inside of the `Service` and queried by clients.
+This is done to keep the description information encapsulated inside of the `Service` component.

+Should these descriptions actually be saved as separate components on the entity instead of buried inside of the `Service` component?
+That approach would align better with an ECS design philosophy but might be less convenient for users.

 ## Prior art